 The Company maintains a formal treasury risk and investment management policy to limit counterparty credit risk.
-As of December 31, 2022, the Company's cash and cash equivalents and short-term financial assets are held with four financial institutions, each with a high credit rating assigned by international credit-rating agencies.
+As of December 31, 2023, the Company's cash and cash equivalents and short-term financial assets are held with five financial institutions, each with a high credit rating assigned by international credit-rating agencies.
 The maximum amount of credit risk is the carrying amount of the financial assets.
 Receivables are fully performing, not past due and not impaired (see "Note 8.
-Cash and cash equivalents and short-term financial assets" and "Note 10.
+Cash and cash equivalents and short-term financial assets", "Note 10.
+Accounts receivable" and "Note 11.
 Other current receivables").